UMIACS/umobj/README.md

 ### rmobj

 You can delete your buckets and keys with ```rmobj```.
-It can take a bucket and work recursively, asking you to delete all the files and the bucket itself.
+It can take a bucket and work recursively to delete all the files and the bucket itself.
-It can also just delete specific files in a bucket when given on the command-line.
+It can also just delete specific files in a bucket.

 ```bash
 % rmobj -r foo